 Factors that need to be considered to maintain healthy captive populations include temperature, humidity, watering, diet, lighting, handling, housing and treatment of disease.
 The Department of Conservation publishes documents with advice on the most appropriate husbandry techniques.
 These documents are developed in collaboration with scientists working in this research area.

-Visit the NZFROG website to find out more about keeping amphibians in captivity.
+Visit the NZFrogs website to find out more frongs in New Zealand.